d3plus/d3plus-axis/README.md

 <a name="Axis.padding"></a>

 #### Axis.padding([*value*])
-If *value* is specified, sets the padding between each key to the specified number and returns the current class instance.
+If *value* is specified, sets the padding between each tick label to the specified number and returns the current class instance.
 If *value* is not specified, returns the current padding value.

 **Kind**: static method of <code>[Axis](#Axis)</code>